JessicaChevallier/MIlab_EC_scRNA_thymus/README.md

 ```
 **Step 9:**

-Everything has been set up for you to run the analysis of your choice.
+Everything has been set up for you to run the analysis.
 Go to the folder of your choice and start exploring.
 **NOTE**: All scripts in the 00_scripts subfolders are ordered numerically and should be run as so.